ItsDanielHarris/LinkedIn-Bulk-Connect/README.md

-This script will allow you to automate send connection invites in LinkedIn search results.
-Just copy the contents from run.js in the browser console window after searching and filtering your results.
+This script automates the process of sending connection invites in LinkedIn search results.
+Just copy the contents from run.js and paste it in the browser console window after searching and filtering your results.